Back in the Saddle Tour: Record contract

 The success of the tour "piqued the interest" of Geffen Records and "resulted in a new deal with Geffen."

 Legacy

 The tour was "deemed a success".
 It did "what it was meant to do.
 Fans welcomed them back with open arms."
 The tour "proved to be exactly what Aerosmith needed, launching the reunion on just the right note of organized mayhem."

 Six of the eight tracks on the album Classics Live II were recorded at the Orpheum Theater in the band's home town of Boston on New Year's Eve, December 31, 1984 in the final weeks of the Back In The Saddle Tour.
 This album has been called "far more worthy than its nondescript packaging suggested".

-The band's successful career has continued for over 25 years after this comeback tour.